holasoysoler/git-practice/README.md

 # Practice repository to start learning Git
 ## Commands used

-- git init: Create a repository
+- git init: Create a new git repository
 - git status: Compare working directory, staging area and current branch
 - git add: Add changes from working firectory to stagin area
 - git commit: Commit changes from stagin area to current branch